-Spread over the lush grounds of Zoo Ave is a collection of large cages holding toucans, hawks, and parrots (the macaws range free), not to mention crocodiles, caimans, a boa constrictor, turtles, monkeys, wildcats, and other interesting critters.
-The zoo, the best in Costa Rica, runs a breeding project for rare and endangered birds, all of which are destined for eventual release.
+Spread over the lush grounds, a collection of large cages holds toucans, hawks, and parrots (the macaws range free), not to mention crocodiles, caimans, a boa constrictor, turtles, monkeys, wildcats, and other interesting critters.
+The zoo runs a breeding project for rare and endangered birds, all of which are destined for eventual release.
 It has 115 bird species, including such rare ones as the quetzal, fiery-billed aracari, several types of eagles, and even ostriches.
 An impressive mural at the back of the facility shows Costa Rica's 850 bird species painted to scale.
-Unfortunately, exhibits here are labeled in Spanish only.
+A botanical garden rounds out the offerings here.
+Unfortunately, exhibits are labeled in Spanish only.

 La Garita de Alajuela, head west from Alajuela center past cemetery, turn left after stone church in Barrio San José, continue for 2 km (1 mile); or head west on Pan-American Hwy. to Atenas exit, then turn right, Alajuela, 20102, Costa Rica